hyperledger/fabric/docs/source/msp.rst

 Another point to be considered with this approach is that peers authorize event registration requests based on membership of request originator within their local MSP.
-Clearly, since the originator of the request is a client, the request originator is always doomed to belong to a different MSP than the requested peer and the peer would reject the request.
+Clearly, since the originator of the request is a client, the request originator is always deemed to belong to a different MSP than the requested peer and the peer would reject the request.